daisy/pipeline/modules/scripts/daisy202-to-epub3/src/main/index.md

 # DAISY 2.02 To EPUB 3

-The "DAISY 2.02 to EPUB3" script will convert a DAISY 2.02 DTB (Digital Talking Book) into an EPUB3 publication.
+The "DAISY 2.02 to EPUB 3" script will convert a DAISY 2.02 DTB (Digital Talking Book) into an EPUB 3 publication.
 This page describes the steps, comments and issues related to this transformation.

 ## Table of contents